 The Town also acknowledges that, while the background investigations may reduce the liability to our general resident population, especially the children, youth and vulnerable adults of our town and our employees but we are not necessarily safer because of the background investigations.
 Technology and state-to-state tracking of convictions are not totally reliable.

-Note: All applicants must complete an Application for Employment and Authorization/General Release Form as those are required to be submitted to the third party administrator conducting the background check.
+Note: All applicants must complete an Employment Application and an Authorization and General Release Form as those are required by the third party administrator conducting the background check.

 Verification of Background Checks